EugenioDerosaDev/FishStop/ROADMAP.md

 9. claude.md + claude school
 10. url haus
 11. aggiungere cose di Cybersecurity SOC Analyst Lab - Analisi e-mail (PhishStrike)
+12.  use an ML model (like Random Forest) to vet the header and URLs, and an NLP model (like BERT) to analyze the body content.